Who is God’s (Jehovah’s) Witness?

 Now let’s examine Jesus’ statement found at Luke 24:46-48:

-47 and that repentance and forgiveness of sins should be preached in his name to all the nations, beginning at Jerusalem.
+47 and in his name the message about repentance and the forgiveness of sins must be preached to all nations, beginning in Jerusalem.

 We as disciples of Christ were never given the directive of bearing witness in behalf of God.
 Only the Faithful and True Witness, Christ Jesus, has that honor.
 However, we have been honored to bear witness concerning Christ.

-When humans take on the name “Jehovah’s Witnesses” they are usurping the role of Christ either consciously or unconsciously.
+When humans take on a name such as “Jehovah’s Witnesses” they are usurping the role of Christ either consciously or unconsciously.
+And they are neglecting Jesus’ commission to his disciples to bear witness concerning him.

 God gave the name ‘Israel’ to Jacob.
 Isa.
 43:10 is referring to the natural Israelites.